CCSI-Toolset/FOQUS/docs/source/chapt_flowsheet/tutorial/sim_flowsheet.rst

 Before starting the tutorial, see Section :ref:`tutorial.example.files` to locate and copy the example files to a convenient location.

+The files for the tutorial is located in: examples/tutorial_files/Flowsheets/Tutorial_2

 #.
 Start FOQUS.
 The Session window displays (Figure :ref:`fig.tut.opt.session`).